AndZapata/printf/README.md

 _putchar.c | Function that allows to print a character. holberton.h | Our header file man_3_printf | Our man page for the _printf function
-percent.c | Function that contains the flow if a '%' is found in iteration proc\
-esses.
-print_ch.c |Function to print a char print_id.c |Function to print an integer given the parameters %i or %d print_s.c |Function that allows to print a string._printf("control-string", argument-list);
+percent.c | Function that contains the flow if a '%' is found. print_ch.c |Function to print a char print_id.c |Function to print an integer given the parameters %i or %d print_s.c |Function that allows to print a string._printf("control-string", argument-list);